Last Updated on Feb 2, 2021

-iPhone won’t delete apps in iOS 14 or iOS 13, what to do now?
-Recently one of the colleagues faced the issue with the iOS 13 or later, As usual, I have suggested to him all the workarounds, and potential solutions that are used to fix iPhone won’t delete apps and how to delete apps on iPhone iOS 13/iOS 14.
+iPhone won’t delete apps in iOS 14, what to do now?
+Recently one of the colleagues faced the issue with the latest iOS or later, As usual, I have suggested to him all the workarounds, and potential solutions that are used to fix iPhone won’t delete apps and how to delete apps on iPhone iOS 14.
 But none of them worked for his iPhone.
-After trying more and more, we realized that the latest update has a new way to delete apps in iOS 13, and that wasn’t any bug or system issue.
+After trying more and more, we realized that the latest update has a new way to delete apps in iOS, and that wasn’t any bug or system issue.

 we are happy to help you, submit this Form, if your solution is not covered in this article.